bmcculley/jquake/README.md

 jquake
 ======

-Parsing USGS earthquake data using jQuery
+Parsing USGS earthquake data using jQuery appending to the body of the page.

+Will use in future projects.